 To see how past participants rate specific programs and providers, check out the following:

 StudyAbroad.com is the Internet's leading source of information on educational opportunities for students to study in other countries.
 It is a comprehensive directory of study abroad programs, summer study abroad, Internship, service learning and volunteer abroad programs, intensive language programs all organized either study abroad by subject or study abroad by country or study abroad by city.

 GoAbroad.com/ is a leading international education and experiential travel resource.
-It provides a comprehensive directory with over 17,000 opportunities abroad updated daily to find opportunities to study abroad, volunteer, teach, intern, TEFL, language abroad programs and jobs.
+It provides a comprehensive directory with over 17,000 opportunities abroad updated daily to find opportunities to

 The Council on International Educational Exchange (CIEE) is the leading U.S. non-governmental international education organization.
 CIEE creates and administers programs that allow high school and university students and educators to study and teach abroad.

 BUNAC - Work and volunteer programs abroad for students and young people including Summer Camp USA

 Find out how to get the International Student ID Card (ISIC) – "Don't leave home without it!"